jonasjancarik/protonvpn-cli-community/USAGE.md

 # or
 sudo uv pip install --upgrade git+https://github.com/jonasjancarik/protonvpn-cli-community.git --system
 ```

+Updates are also announced via the CLI and tracked on the GitHub Releases page.

 > [!NOTE]
 > This method installs the package globally and requires root privileges because `protonvpn` must manage network interfaces.